GustavoHennig/SimpleDatabaseReplicator/README.md

  - Speed: it uses very little from the drivers; everything is done by simple queries.

 ## Known Issues / TODO
+- [ ] Consider using an existing library for queries, like https://github.com/sqlkata/querybuilder.
 - [ ] Delete is not implemented.
 - [ ] Use internal row identity to optimize synchronization (like Postgres xmin).
 - [ ] Schema must be identical.